← All claims

 2019 · Adv Nutr

-observational mixed moderate Review: saccharin among the few sweeteners that measurably change human gut microbiota.
+observational mixed low Review: saccharin among the few sweeteners that measurably change human gut microbiota.

 Gauthier et al.